aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/reporting/about-reporting-in-aspose-words-for-sharepoint/_index.md

 ﻿---
-title: About Reporting in Aspose.Words for SharePoint - Aspose.Words for SharePoint
+title: About Reporting in Aspose.Words for SharePoint
+second_title: Aspose.Words for SharePoint
 articleTitle: About Reporting in Aspose.Words for SharePoint
 linktitle: About Reporting in Aspose.Words for SharePoint
 description: "Basic principles of the Reporting in the Aspose.Words for SharePoint."